simonhamp/Gitamic/README.md

 Or maybe you're running Statamic Pro already, and you need more control over when, what and how changes get pushed back to your repo?

 **Gitamic** adds an intuitive git UI to Statamic so that you can have more control over your commits.

-It's great for more complex sites that rely on live-publishing changes from your Statamic CP back to your git repository.
+It's great for solo sites where you want more granular control of your git history, but really shines on more complex sites that rely on live-publishing whilst pushing changes from your Statamic CP back to your git repository.

 ## Features
 - View the 'working tree'